 - Progressive Retinal Atrophy: PRA is the gradual degeneration of the blood vessels supplying the retina.
 You’ll initially notice your Pug having trouble seeing at night (night blindness).
 This progresses to complete blindness.
 Unhappily, there is no treatment.

 Scary, right?
 If you choose to buy your Pug, there’s hope.
-Reputable breeders obtain a certificate from the Canine Eye Registry Foundation (CERF).
+Reputable breeders obtain a certificate from the Canine Eye Registration Foundation (CERF).
 This certificate tells you that your Pug’s eyes are normal.
 Fewer eye complications can lead to a longer Pug lifespan.